-Four centuries after Shakespeare wrote these words the American psychologist Donald Super proposed “A Life-Span, Life-Space approach to Career Development”.
+Four centuries after Shakespeare wrote about the world being a stage and the men and women players, the American psychologist Donald Super proposed “A Life-Span, Life-Space approach to Career Development”.
 He identified nine roles played by human beings as they progress through life; explaining a role as: A set of expectations – defined both by the individual and the wider society – of a person occupying a position.
 So, for example, the roles of parent and worker each come with a set of expectations – a script.

 Super proposed four main theatres where roles were played: the home; the community; the school (including college and university); and the workplace.
 At the time he developed his theory it was likely that a specific role would be played out primarily in one theatre.
 Over the years – however – the goalposts have moved; so that – for example – the role of parent is initially played primarily in the home but may also be played in the school and the workplace as the need arises.
 Similarly the role of worker is increasingly also being played in theatre of the home or the community Third Space.